inab/WfExS-backend/README.md

   -J WORKFLOWWORKINGDIRECTORY, --staged-job-dir WORKFLOWWORKINGDIRECTORY
                         Already staged job directory (to be used with offline- execute)
+  --full                Should the RO-Crate contain a copy of the inputs (and
+                        outputs)? (to be used with export-stage or export- results)
   -V, --version         show program's version number and exit
 ```